kubeflow/examples/xgboost/README.md

 docker run -p 5000:5000 seldonio/housingserve:0.1
 ```

-Now you are ready to send requests on `localhost:5000`.
+Now you are ready to send requests on `localhost:5000` [TODO: JSON API Request]

 ## Deploying the model to Kubernetes Cluster
-Details go here
+TODO